XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 ItemDetails

-Opening procedureOnline application, regulatory questionnaire, KYC document upload
+Opening procedureOnline application, personal info, regulatory questionnaire, document upload

-Accepted deposit methodsBank transfer (SEPA); no card, e-wallet, or crypto deposit options
+Accepted deposit methodsBank transfer (SEPA for EU clients); no card, crypto, or e-wallet support

 Opening procedure